hbend1li/barracuda/README.md

 }
 ```

-note that both yaml and jsonnet are extensions of json, so it is also inherently supported.
+note that both yaml and jsonnet are extensions of json, so json is also inherently supported.

 `/etc/systemd/system/reaction.service`
 ```systemd